Josh-MB/Gameboy-Emulator/README.md

-# gb_emu
+# Gameboy Emulator

-Hobby project for learning about emulation
+Simple hobby project for learning about emulation by creating an emulator for the original Gameboy

+Currently in development.

+Requires CMake 3.8 and C++11.